Students listening to professor, smiling

 Early Adopters & Literacies Fellows

-A cohort of faculty across Arts & Sciences were selected for teaching innovation grants.
-These early adopters will pilot pedagogical strategies that integrate a literacy-based approach into a selection of their 2023-2024 undergraduate courses.
+To date, two cohorts of faculty across Arts & Sciences have been selected for teaching grants.
+The initial cohort piloted pedagogical strategies that integrate a literacy-based approach into a selection of their 2023-24 undergraduate courses.
+The second cohort is set to implement strategies in the 2024-25 academic year.
 The Literacies Fellows worked with the implementation team to collect input from faculty across Arts & Sciences.
 This process helped to identify the skills, knowledges, and fluencies embedded in the curriculum to define the provisional list of literacies for the initiative.

 Learn more about Early Adopters & Literacies Fellows